 OJECTIVE: Periprosthetic joint infection (PJI) after total hip arthroplasty (THA) is a devastating complication with enormous impact on mortality, quality of life, and healthcare resources.
 Previous attempts at developing risk calculators are hampered by poor predictive performance of the proposed models or a lack of external validation, and no model is derived on a European population.
 We thus developed a parsimonious model to predict PJI within 90 days and two years after elective THA.

-PARTICIPANTS AND METHODS: We analysed 86,415 patients recorded in the Swedish hip arthroplasty register 2008-2015 and obtained data on co-morbidities and socioeconomic background variables from the National Patient Register and Statistics Sweden.
+PARTICIPANTS AND METHODS: We analysed 86,415 patients recorded in the Swedish Hip Arthroplasty Register 2008-2015 and obtained data on co-morbidities and socioeconomic background variables from the National Patient Register and Statistics Sweden.
 Logistic least absolute shrinkage and selection operator (LASSO) regression was applied to develop prediction models for PJI within 90 days or two years after surgery.
 Models were internally validated by bootstrapping and externally validated on a cohort of XXX patients from XXX.
 We assessed model performance by analysing the area under the receiver operation characteristics curve (AUC) and by calibration belt plots.

 RESULTS: The crude incidence rate of PJI after THA was 2.25 % within 90, days and 3.26 % within two years in the Swedish derivation cohort.
-A prediction model for PJI within 90 days combined the underlaying diagnosis for THA, body mass index, asa class, gender, and the precense of CNS disease or psoriasis, resulting in an AUC = 0.66 (95 % CI: 0.65 to 0.67) internally and (AUC=XXX, 95% CI: XXX to XXX) externally.
+A prediction model for PJI within 90 days combined the underlaying diagnosis for THA, body mass index, American Society for Anesthesiologists (ASA) class, gender, and the precense of CNS disease or psoriasis, resulting in an AUC = 0.66 (95 % CI: 0.65 to 0.67) internally and (AUC=XXX, 95% CI: XXX to XXX) externally.
 A model for PJI within two years had similar performance internally (AUC = 0.66, 95 % CI: 0.65 to 0.67) and externally XXX (95% CI: XXX to XXX).
-These models were superior to traditional models based on the (ASA) classification (AUC = 0.59, 95 % CI: 0.58 to 0.60), Charlson (AUC = 0.55, 95 % CI: 0.54 to 0.56), Elixhauser (AUC = 0.58, 95 % CI: 0.57 to 0.59), and the Rx Risk V (AUC = 0.58, 95 % CI: 0.56 to 0.59) co-morbidity indices.
+These models were superior to traditional models based on the ASA classification (AUC = 0.59, 95 % CI: 0.58 to 0.60), Charlson (AUC = 0.55, 95 % CI: 0.54 to 0.56), Elixhauser (AUC = 0.58, 95 % CI: 0.57 to 0.59), and the Rx Risk V (AUC = 0.58, 95 % CI: 0.56 to 0.59) co-morbidity indices.

 CONCLUSION: The proposed prediction models for PJI after THA are relatively parsimonious since they are based on easily accessible clinical data, and they are superior to predictions based on ASA class or more complex comorbidity indices.
-Our web-based calculator could simplify the individualized risk assessment prior to THA surgery.
+Our web-based calculator could simplify the individualized assessment of the risk of developing PJI prior to THA surgery and enable risk-stratified patient management.

 PAGE BREAK